 A quick example: two decades ago customers would have to attend offline classes to learn languages.
 Ten years ago they could do this at home, via the internet and their PC or laptop.
 Right now they can do this everywhere regardless of the time zone, schedule, and other aspects.

-Learning a language is a single example, which, however, can be projected on any other industries.
+Learning a language is a single example, which, however, can be projected in any other industry.
 What took us tons of time and required personal presence to do, now can be done anywhere, anytime.
-And mobility ensured by the smartphones and applications is the main reason for that.
+And mobility ensured by smartphones and applications is the main reason for that.

 Better customer retention

-Mobile applications allow funneling the target audience into the needed direction and, unlike a traditional website, the app stays on the user's phone and is ready to boost the engagement via push notifications, the content of the app or other methods, based on the niche.
+Mobile app integration allows funneling the target audience into the needed direction and, unlike a traditional website, the app stays on the user's phone and is ready to boost the engagement via push notifications, the content of the enterprise app, or other methods, based on the niche.

 Rise of mobile market share